 Siding scope + matching (where disputes happen) Multi-trade

-Common siding failure points
+Common failure points

-• Partial replacement that creates visible discontinuity or mismatch.
+• Partial replacement that creates visible discontinuity.

 • Discontinued panels/profiles or long-lead special orders.